 According to online author Tim Covell, “Everyone is born atheist.
 Religion is learned.”
 Over at the “rational response squad” you’re treated to the claim that “Many people don’t know it but everyone is born an Atheist, it’s not until a child has religious beliefs Pushed on them with out any evidence to support them that they “think” their [sic] a Theist.”
 David McAfee makes the same claim: “Now, the way I see it, everybody is born an atheist and, without submersion into religion as a child, we would most likely maintain that position…” These are just examples.
 There are plenty more out there in the non-peer-reviewed pool of “intellectual diversity” that is the internet.

 You can continue to be enlightened by reading the rest of "Born Atheists?
-Science and Natural belief in God", here.
+Science and Natural belief in God".
+Note two things: I don't endorse the entire site or entire article, and that the main point is that the "born atheist" claim is shown to be false.